OOPS: Automated generation of REST API specification via LLMs: Introduction

-However, when directly applying LLMs to OAS generation tasks, several challenges arise, including context length limitations when associating multiple code files, as well as syntactic and semantic hallucinations during generation.
-Recent OAS generation techniques combining LLMs with static analysis include the work by Chaplia et al. \citep{chaplia2024extracting} and LRASGen \citep{deng2025lrasgen}; the former relies on a static analysis library specific to JavaScript, and therefore only supports Node.js-based REST API microservices, while the latter requires human experts to write regular expressions for different server-side technologies to identify key files, and therefore only supports limited programming languages and development frameworks, failing to leverage the generalization advantages of LLMs, which limits the applicability of these approaches.
+Accordingly, we address the problem of LLM-based OAS generation: given the source code repository of a REST API implementation as input, the objective is to produce a valid OAS as output by leveraging LLMs to analyze code semantics.
+Despite the aforementioned potential, directly applying LLMs to this task faces two additional challenges: context length limitations and hallucinations.
+Recent techniques leveraging LLMs to statically analyze source code for OAS generation include the work by Chaplia et al.\ \citep{chaplia2024extracting} and LRASGen \citep{deng2025lrasgen}.
+To address these challenges, the former introduces a static analysis library specific to JavaScript, supporting only Node.js microservices; the latter requires human experts to write regular expressions for different server-side technologies to identify key files, supporting only limited programming languages and development frameworks, both at the cost of the generalizability that LLMs offer.